- January 14, 2021

 - A new commitment or compact from creditors and debtors to require full transparency in agreeing future loans

-States must ensure education systems promote equity, equality and focus on the most marginalisation
+States must ensure inclusive education systems through equitable financing and programmes that prioritises the most marginalised

-For education to contribute and fulfil the principles in the Sustainable Development Agenda of “Leave No One Behind”, educational institutions must be inclusive and actively promote equity and equality.
-This means that barriers which exclude some students from accessing education or which impair their success once they are in schools should be addressed in all aspects of social and school life.
+For education to contribute and fulfil the principles in the Sustainable Development Agenda of “Leave No One Behind”, educational institutions must be inclusive and actively promote equity through financing and hardwiring inclusion in programme design.
+This entails removing/ addressing barriers which exclude students from accessing education or which hinder their participation and achievement once they are in schools.
 As the UN Special Rapporteur on the right to education, Madame Koumba Boly Barry states, “equitable approaches must go beyond ensuring equal access for all to ensuring that individual learners receive the support they require to succeed, according to their individual circumstances.
 Inclusive education is aimed at ensuring that all learners, regardless of their linguistic and cultural backgrounds, physical and mental abilities or other personal characteristics, learn together in a welcoming and supportive environment”.
 Adults without education opportunities should have effective responses from public education systems too.

-Public education expenditure should cover all levels and modalities and be focused on ensuring access and quality learning for the most marginalized including learners in conflict and disaster context, refugees, so-called lower caste, indigenous people, people in remote areas, girls and people with disabilities.
+Public education expenditure should cover all levels and modalities, whilst ensuring access and quality learning for the most marginalised including learners in conflict and disaster context, refugees, so-called lower caste, indigenous people, people in remote areas, girls and people with disabilities.

 States must provide free quality education for all and end the trend towards the privatisation and commercialisation of education

-GCE urges the end of the trend towards the increased privatization and commercialization of education which was emerging ahead of the COVID-19 pandemic and has been accelerating since the start of the pandemic.
+GCE urges the end of the trend towards the increased privatisation and commercialisation of education which was emerging ahead of the COVID-19 pandemic and has been accelerating since the start of the pandemic.

 The increasing privatisation of education is a global phenomenon.
 According to the World Trade Organisation, in all Organisation for Economic Co-operation and Development (OECD) members, for which comparable data is available, private funding on educational institutions represents around 15 percent of all expenditure, while in more than one-half of developing countries, private spending accounts for more than 10 percent of total education expenditure, with important variations.
 Today, private institutions globally account for some 30 percent of all students in higher education.